JMante1/Addgene-Annotation/overview.md

 3. Then add_to_sbol.py is run.
 It pulls addgene info for ids found in addgene_combined_ids.csv between the numbers specified in line 177 and converts to sbol which is then output in the folder addgene_sbol.
 Any files which cause issues have their id number output to the file addgene_issues.csv

-4. Next sbol_analysis is run to look at the metadata found in tags in the sbol files. (not needed but gives an overview of the addgene dataset)
+4. Next sbol_analysis.py is run to look at the metadata found in tags in the sbol files. (not needed but gives an overview of the addgene dataset)

+5. Then manual analysis is carried out on the produced spreadsheets

+6. Grounding was done using the species spreadsheet and addgene_species_grounding.py

+7. Synbict analysis was carried out using addgene_synbict.py

+8. Files are uploaded using